gvwilson/thirdbit/src/fiction/iffy/index.md

 its simple-minded core wondering who was repairing whom, then erased the thought as Iffy turned back toward the Dance Hall.

-By the time Iffy got to the market the streets around it were the most crowded place in Antarctica.
+By the time Iffy got there
+the streets around it were the most crowded place in Antarctica.
 Mormons from Peru handed out glossy animated pamphlets advertising the church's insurance policies,